The MU School of Medicine offers three distinct learning tracks:

 The medical school educates more than 200 students pursuing master’s and doctoral degrees each year.
 The degree programs include biochemistry, health management and informatics, medical pharmacology and physiology, molecular microbiology and immunology, nutrition and exercise physiology, and pathology and anatomical sciences.
 Students in these programs typically pursue a two- to five-year course of study that is interwoven with the scholarly activities of the faculty researchers in their degree programs.
 The Department of Family and Community Medicine offers an online master’s degree in academic medicine for physicians who want to pursue an academic career teaching and conducting research.

-The Office of Continuing Medical Education and Physician Lifelong Learning (CME/PLL) addresses and responds to educational needs in Missouri not adequately addressed in other forums and by other providers with a particular focus on primary care physicians in rural areas through annual conferences targeting their particular needs.
+The Office of Continuing Education for Health Professions (CEHP) addresses and responds to educational needs in Missouri not adequately addressed in other forums and by other providers with a particular focus on primary care physicians in rural areas through annual conferences targeting their particular needs.
 CME/PLL embodies high standards regarding the ethical conduct of CME activities that are consistent with the Guidelines of the ACCME and promote effective education.